 - Use non-slip mats in the bathtub and on shower floors.

-As we age, it’s essential to prioritize strength training, flexibility, stress reduction, and maintenance of balance.
+As we age, it’s essential to prioritize strength training, flexibility, stress reduction to help with our ability to balance with age.
 Staying active and lowering stress levels can allow for a better quality of life and a longer life span while lowering your risk for falling.